7 Different Ways of Saying Please in German

 Learning to say please and thank you is one of the first things we’re taught as children.
 In Germany, etiquette and manners are especially important, so it’s a great word to know if you’re getting started with learning German.

 Bitte is the most well-known way of saying please in German, but there are a couple of other words and expressions for please that depend on the context.
-In this post, we’ll discuss different ways of using please in German including using please to make your requests more polite, encourage someone to do something, or ask for a favor.

 Read next: 105 Basic German Words – Best Vocab List for Beginners